r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 It seems you have accepted your fate.
 Why not at least give us an excuse to spare you?

 **Ishtar:**
-Fujimaru sees everything in a positive light, so if you say you're going to turn over a new leaf, I'm sure {(M) he'll /(F) she'll} consider it.
+Fujimaru sees everything in a positive light, so if you say you're going to turn over a new leaf, I'm sure [♂ he'll /♀ she'll] consider it.

 ---